Updated July 2022

 Applicants are accepted and rejected on a rolling basis until April.
 Every applicant will receive notice of acceptance or rejection to our program by the end of this period.

-We understand that many of our applicants may face difficulty scheduling GRE tests due to complications with COVID-19.
-Because of this, the GRE will NOT be required for CSE PhD or Master's applications for Fall 2022 admission.
-Applicants may still submit valid scores if they have already taken the test.
+The GRE is not required for PhD applications for Fall 2023.
+However, the GRE IS required for CSE Master's applications for Fall 2023 admission.
+Applicants to the PhD program may still submit valid scores if they have already taken the test.
+Master's applicants must submit valid GRE scores to have a complete application.
 Applicants with valid test scores should request that ETS submit the scores directly to the UCSD institution code 4836; the department codes are not necessary.
 Information about the GRE is available from the Educational Testing Service (ETS) website.